danstn/puntvim/README.md

 To run Vim off the docker container use `vim-container.sh`.
 Could be aliased to `vim` or `vimc` (Vim in container).

     ./vim-container.sh

+..or using a basic configuration (recommended):

+    /.vim-container.sh -u ~/.vim/vimr-basic

 It will mount $HOME and change the working directory to the current one. `--rm` is put to shut down the container when Vim quits, so you don't have to stop the container.
 See `Dockerfile` for details & progress.